JaydipGabani/gatekeeper-library/website/docs/validation/capabilities.md

             expression: 'has(variables.params.allowedCapabilities) ? variables.params.allowedCapabilities : []'
           - name: allCapabilitiesAllowed
             expression: '"*" in variables.allowedCapabilities'
+          # [container.name, added container capabilities that are not in the allowed capabilities list]
           - name: disallowedCapabilitiesByContainer
             expression: |
               variables.allContainers.map(container, !(container.image in variables.exemptImages) &&